russhustle/leetpattern/docs/md/1151_minimum_swaps_to_group_all_1s_together.md

 ## 1151.
-Minimum Swaps To Group All Ones Together
+Minimum Swaps to Group All 1's Together